IntersectMBO/plutus/doc/marlowe/tutorials/playground-overview.rst

 where we see to the right of the screen that the deposit has been made, followed by an automatic payment to the *Borrower*.
-We can also see that the highlighted part has changed to reflect that fact that the initial deposit and pay have been performed.
+We can also see that the highlighted part has changed to reflect the fact that the initial deposit and pay have been performed.

 The remaining part of the contract is the repayment: if we select this action by the *Borrower* we see that the contract has completed.